Share this article with a friend!

 12. Share your joy.

 Follow these great trips from our users and you’ll be off to an amazing start with Flocknote.
-And don’t forget our awesome Help Center and free, 20-minute training videos, too.
+And don’t forget our awesome Help Center and free training videos, too.
 Let us know how else we can help!